 Experiment with Upcycling

 A container is a container once it’s totally cleaned out, so put your jars and bottles to good use instead of in the bin.
-Lip balm tins are a great place to stash jewelry, while Lauren Singer, founder and CEO of Package Free Shop, recommends using glass jars to bring lunch to work.
+Lip balm tins are a great place to stash jewelry, while Lauren Singer, founder and CEO of Package Free, recommends using glass jars to bring lunch to work.
 “Any leftovers you have can be put back into the jar and brought home to your compost bin,” she says.
 Or send the goods to someone else who might reuse them.
 Cameron notes that some wildlife organizations, like Appalachian Wildlife Refuge, will accept cleaned mascara wands “to groom rescued animals,” she says.

 Ease Up on Paper